clemquinones/php-skeletal-app/README.md

-#A simple skeletal app made by PHP.
+#A simple skeletal app made from PHP.